bdkosher/jls-api-finder/README.md

 to the Java language itself.

 ## TODO
-* Don't differentiate classes and interfaces in output list
-* Exclude primitives from output
-* Better handling of array types
-* Ignore private inner types, especially anonymous ones
+* Ignore private inner types
 * Configurable input list of type names
 * Screen scrape the HTML specification to locate directly-referenced types